karanpreetsingh/citypreet.js/README.md

 # cityseek.js
-It is a javacript based API for use in forms to list out countries, their corresponding states and their corresponding cities.
+It is a javacript based API which is used in forms to list out countries, their corresponding states and their corresponding cities.
 # How to use
 <dl>
 <dt>Download cityseek.js file and include it AT THE END of your document<br>